-When contacting your partner, be sure to have your pitch perfected.
-Proposals are not one size fits all.
-Know your partner’s specific initiatives and focus on the initiatives that align with the work your organization does.
-Include statistics about your organization, impact, and donor-profiles to help support your pitch.
+When contacting your partner, practice your nonprofit elevator pitch since proposals aren’t one size fits all.
+Know your partner’s specific initiatives and focus on those that align with your organization’s work.
+You can even include statistics about your organization, impact, and donor profiles to help support your pitch.

 - Inclusion in your programs

-- Recognition on your website/event page
+- Recognition on your website and event page

-- Opportunity to speak at your event
+- Opportunities to speak at your event

 - Leverage personal relationships.
 Ask board members and staff for contacts they may have at corporations that would be a good fit for your nonprofit.

-- Number of guests anticipated.
+- Anticipated number of guests

-- Number of guests in previous years.
+- Number of guests in previous years

 - Number of invitees